warestack/cc/Class-1/Lab1-Part1-Linux-Intro.md

 29. Now let’s install new software and make a simple configuration.
 We will install (or we can say we will deploy) the **[Apache webserver](https://httpd.apache.org)** to host a website.

 * We will use the sudo apt install command.
 * The sudo keyword refers to the superuser, a particular user with privileges to install the software.
-In our case, the student user is also a sudo superuser.
+In our case, `yoda` is also a `sudo` superuser.
 * We will need to run this command as sudo.
 Note that you need to enter your password when prompted.

 ```shell